-4.20 Moving and Handling
+3.22 Moving and Handling

 The MAT complies with the HSE's approved code of practice 'Manual handling.
 Manual Handling Operations Regulations 1992 (as amended).
 Guidance on Regulations (L23).
+Within each school there are a variety of moving and handling tasks that may be necessary; this could range from moving files to assisting an individual with mobility issues to handling.

-Within each school there are a variety of moving and handling tasks that may be necessary; this could range from moving files to assisting an individual with mobility issues to handling desk and chairs for exams.
+this could range from moving files to assisting an individual with mobility issues to handling desk and chairs for exams.
 The school manages the risk associated with moving and handling tasks by ensuring that: